-Carb overload – you’ve eaten too much white bread, mashed potatoes, or pastry-heavy desserts.
+You’ve eaten too much white bread, mashed potatoes, or pastry-heavy desserts.
 The gluten and the sugar are endocrine disruptive and you need to off-set your exposure if you want to avoid symptoms like an irregular cycle, missing period, acne, mood swings, cramps and more.

-How to detox – Have a “Paleo day” post Thanksgiving to prevent a cycle of carb-cravings and limit the damage to your hormones.
+Have a “Paleo day” post Thanksgiving to prevent a cycle of carb-cravings and limit the damage to your hormones.
 For breakfast, have eggs with coconut oil.
 For lunch, have some of that leftover turkey with avocados and greens.
 Have a cup of bone broth, too.
 Steer away from the grains and gluten-free carbs today and give your gut the break.
 Take a fiber supplement to sweep out the white flour residue.
-It’s always a good idea to take a brisk walk right after eating carbs – it’ll help your body use up the glucose for fuel.
+It’s always a good idea to take a brisk walk right after eating carbs - it’ll help your body use up the glucose for fuel.

-How to detox: Resist reaching for “the hair of the dog” sugar-wise and eating some dessert for breakfast.
+Resist reaching for “the hair of the dog” sugar-wise and eating some dessert for breakfast.
 Sugar is highly addictive, so you’re best to turn to the “methadone-like” alternatives of sweet potatoes, butternut squash, parsnips, and yams to curtail your cravings and bring you down gently without the withdrawal anxiety, moodiness and stress.
 Interval training (fast walking followed by a slower pace) will help you today.

-Excessive alcohol – a glass of good red wine won’t hurt you, but 3 or 4, or even worse, hard alcohol cocktails, and your body’s hangover will continue way beyond the headache.
-Alcohol raises your estrogen levels, and makes liver function more sluggish, leading to estrogen dominance – the root cause of many hormonal health issues.
+A glass of good red wine won’t hurt you, but 3 or 4, or even worse, hard alcohol cocktails, and your body’s hangover will continue way beyond the headache.
+Alcohol raises your estrogen levels, and makes liver function more sluggish, leading to estrogen dominance - the root cause of many hormonal health issues.

-How to detox – you’ll want to concentrate on detoxing your liver so it can go back to processing your hormones and avoiding build-up.
+You’ll want to concentrate on detoxing your liver so it can go back to processing your hormones and avoiding build-up.
 Take a B vitamin supplement and a high-dose vitamin C supplement in the morning.
 Drink lots of coconut water throughout the day.
 You can also whizz up my liver detox juice: combine a handful of spinach, 4 stalks of cucumber, half a bunch of cilantro, one-third a bunch of parsley, half a lemon with rind, half a green apple, and a small carrot in a blender or juicer.
 A hatha yoga class will help you sweat it out.